Chart Color Schemes

 Busby hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-At age 32 years, Busby's median age is notably younger than Greater Sydney's average of 37 years and significantly lower than Australia's national average of 38 years.
-Compared to Greater Sydney, Busby has a higher proportion of residents aged 5-14 years (17.6%) but fewer residents aged 25-34 years (11.8%).
-This concentration of 5-14 year-olds is well above the national average of 12.1%.
-Post-2021 Census data shows that the proportion of Busby's population aged 15 to 24 years has grown from 14.8% to 16.8%, while the proportion of those aged 65 to 74 years increased from 6.9% to 8.2%.
-Conversely, the proportion of residents aged 55 to 64 years declined from 12.3% to 11.1%, and the proportion of those aged 25 to 34 years dropped from 13.0% to 11.8%.
-Demographic modeling suggests that Busby's age profile will undergo significant changes by the year 2041.
-The 75 to 84 cohort is projected to grow strongly at a rate of 90%, adding 181 residents to reach a total of 382.
-Conversely, population declines are projected for the 0 to 4 and 35 to 44 age cohorts.
+Busby's median age is 32 years, which is notably younger than Greater Sydney's average of 37 years and significantly lower than Australia's national average of 38 years.
+Compared to Greater Sydney, Busby has a higher proportion of residents aged 5-14 (17.2%) but fewer residents aged 25-34 (12.3%).
+This concentration of 5-14 year-olds is well above the national average of 12.0%.
+Post-2021 Census data shows that the proportion of residents aged 15 to 24 has grown from 14.8% to 16.5%, while those aged 65 to 74 increased from 6.9% to 8.2%.
+Conversely, the proportion of residents aged 55 to 64 has declined from 12.3% to 11.2%.
+Demographic modeling suggests that Busby's age profile will undergo significant changes by 2041.
+The 75 to 84 cohort is projected to show the strongest growth, increasing by 90% to reach 359 residents.
+However, population declines are projected for the 0 to 4 and 35 to 44 age cohorts.